kobsio/kobs/docs/plugins/azure.md

 ### Permissions

 You can define fine grained permissions to access your Azure resources via kobs.
-The permissions are defined via the `permissions.cusomt` field of a [Team](../resources/teams.md).
-Each user which is member of this team, will then get the defined permissions.
+The permissions are defined via the `permissions.plugins[].permissions` field of a [User](../resources/users.md) or [Team](../resources/teams.md).
+The team membership of an user is defined via the values of the `X-Auth-Request-Groups` header.

-In the following example each member of `team1` will get access to all Azure resource, while members of `team2` can only access container instances in the `development` resource group:
+In the following example each member of `team1@kobs.io` will get access to all Azure resource, while members of `team2@kobs.io` can only access container instances in the `development` resource group:

 ??? note "team1"